wpilibsuite/frc-docs/source/docs/contributing/wpilib/other-wpilib-versions.rst

 Development Build
 -----------------

+Development builds are the per-commit build hosted everytime a commit is pushed to the `allwpilib <https://github.com/wpilibsuite/allwpilib/>`__ repository.
+These builds are then hosted on `artifactory <https://frcmaven.wpi.edu/artifactory/webapp/#/home>`__.

 In order to build a project using a development build, find the ``build.gradle`` file and open it.
 Then, add the following code below the plugin section and replace ``YEAR`` with the year of the development version.

 .. code-block :: text